freeletics/khonshu/docs/codegen/get-started.md

 === "Compose with Fragments"

-    The `@ComposeFragment` annotation is added to the top level composable of a screen.
+    The `@ComposeFragmentDestination` annotation is added to the top level composable of a screen.
 This function can have 2 parameters: the state that should be rendered and a lambda that allows the composable to send actions for user interactions.
-This will then generate a `Fragment` called `KhonshuExampleUiFragment` and a Dagger component.
+Adding the annotation will then generate a `Fragment` called `KhonshuExampleUiFragment`, a Dagger component and a `NavDestination` that uses the given `route` and the generated Fragment.

     ```kotlin
-    @ComposeFragment(
+    @ComposeFragmentDestination(
-        scope = ExampleScope::class,
+        route = ExampleRoute::class,
         parentScope = AppScope::class, // AppScope is the default value and can be omitted
         stateMachine = ExampleStateMachine::class,
+        destinationType = DestintionType.SCREEN, // SCREEN is the default value and can be omitted
+        destinationScope = AppScope::class, // AppScope is the default value and can be omitted
     )
     @Composable
     internal fun ExampleUi(